Jacobsmi/ToDoApp_V1/readme.md

 ## Currently Working on

-- Speed up page load/reload time
-- Styling
+- Styling the table

+## Completed

-- Creating actions for button
+- Created actions for button
   - Hiding table
   - Showing input

-## Completed

 - Created delete buttons for all the tasks
 - Can reteive all tasks that have been stored in the database by using a GET fetch and receiving all the tasks from the backend as JSON parsing them and displaying them